ARTbio/startbio/docs/AnalyseGenomes_2024/manage_galaxy.md

 !!! info "Galaxy server commands, quick reminder"
-    Check that the server is running and see last logs

     :warning: The following commands won't working if you are not logged as root.
     (`sudo -i` at your initial connection)